100 Hard Questions to Answer Quiz Trivia General Knowledge

 Toothbrush

-66. Isobella Mary Mayson born in 1836 remembered as who?
+66. Who is the 1836-born Isobella Mary Mayson remembered as?

 Mrs. Beeton